5 side businesses you can start quickly and affordably

 But, starting a side business means you will most likely be working more hours, giving you less time for extracurricular and family activities.
 On the other hand, it can be an incredibly rewarding venture that challenges you to try new things and earn more money in the process.

 The COVID-19 crisis has also driven people to look for ways to earn extra cash or replace income lost from being furloughed.
 Luckily, people were working from home in record numbers before Coronavirus hit, so there are plenty of ways to pull in extra money working a side business online.

-In this article, we’ll explain what a side business is, the benefits of a side business, what makes a great side business, whether or not you should turn your side business into a full-time job and outline five side business ideas in detail.
+In this article, we’ll explain what a side business is, the benefits of a side business, what makes a great side business and whether or not you should turn your side business into a full-time job.
+We’ll also outline five side business ideas in detail.

 Table of contents: